FrejaHenriette/ControlSystem/README.md

 I have been working towards getting a better understanding of how to code in C\# and how to properly setup a project.

 The project does not work in its current stage.
 For it to work I would need to add migration and setup a database.
-The task was difficult with limited knowledge of the problem space and of the technologies used.
+The task was challenging with limited knowledge of the problem space and of the technologies used.

 I hope that you enjoy the read!